 And they just can’t get AWAY from it – the grandparents and other family members constantly comment on it, her husband starts to notice how un-French his children’s eating habits are, and people at the bakery, school, market, etc all are quick to make suggestions or reprove the way Karen lets her children eat.

 She finally resolves to do something about it and thus their family’s food experiment begins.

 It’s not easy, and the first efforts are rousingly unsuccessful.
 The girls hate the loss of their familiar snacks and aren’t eager to try new foods.
 But as they slowly work to make dinner a more interesting and fun time for the family, and cut back on snacks to just one, very satisfying, snack in the afternoon, things get better.
 Karen’s husband helps her to recognize it’s okay for their kids to feel a little hungry between meals – that the first nudge of hunger doesn’t instantly mean it’s time for a snack.

 And by the time the year is up, the eating habits of the whole family – not just the children – are remarkably improved.

-What makes this book particularly interesting and useful is that at the end of a year, the family moves back to Vancouver.
+What makes French Kids Eat Everything particularly interesting and useful is that at the end of a year, the family moves back to Vancouver.
 Which means they must figure out how to keep their good eating habits and strategies going when the rest of the society they interact with is eating in the car, slurping down lunch in ten minutes, and snacking like it’s the most important meal of the day.